Mentorship philosophy

 Updates

-Welcome, Julia Troust!
+Welcome, Julia Trost!
 (Links to an external site)

-The Schwartz lab welcomes Julia Troust to the team as a undergraduate researcher!
+The Schwartz lab welcomes Julia Trost to the team as a undergraduate researcher!

 Jaeden Flury returns!
 (Links to an external site)